FinancialForecasters/financial_forecaster/README.md

-atr_above_threshold_0.2 | True when today's ATR is above the historical (14 day) average ATR by the given threshold (0.2) atr_above_threshold_0.3 | True when today's ATR is above the historical (14 day) average ATR by the given threshold (0.3) avg-fees-per-transaction | Amount in $USD of average fees per transaction (by day) cost-per-transaction-percent | cost-per-transaction | difficulty | A score of how difficult it is to produce a new block on the blockchain. hash-rate | Typically hashes/second that is an indicator of security and applied computational power to the blockchain. miners-revenue | Fees are distributed to whichever miner successfully finds and completes the correct proof of work to add a new block to the blockchain. transaction-fees-to-miners | Fees are distributed to whichever miner successfully finds and completes the correct proof of work to add a new block to the blockchain.
+atr_above_threshold_0.2 | True when today's ATR is above the historical (14 day) average ATR by the given threshold (0.2) atr_above_threshold_0.3 | True when today's ATR is above the historical (14 day) average ATR by the given threshold (0.3) avg-fees-per-transaction | Amount in $USD of average fees per transaction (by day) cost-per-transaction-percent | miners revenue as percentage of the transaction volume cost-per-transaction | miners revenue divided by the number of transactions difficulty | A score of how difficult it is to produce a new block on the blockchain. hash-rate | Estimated number of terahashes per second the bitcoin network is performs over previous 24 hours miners-revenue | Total value in USD of coinbase block rewards and transaction fees paid to miners transaction-fees-to-miners | Value of all transaction fees paid to miners

 ## Project Plan